Voltir/route.rx/README.md

 ```
 will generate "/admin/user/profile" and "/admin/account/profile"  instead.

-#UrlPart Typeclass
+##UrlPart Typeclass
-In the examples, there are instances of case classes like User that occur in the Screen trait hierarchy - while these can be arbitrary case classes, this works through the use of a "UrlPart" Typeclass, which defines how to map an arbitrary case class to/from the URL representation.
-For example, often these case classes have an Id parameter like UserId or AccountId - this internally might be a Long or String and can be represented in the URL.
+In the examples, there are instances of case classes (eg User) that occur in the Screen trait hierarchy - while these can be arbitrary case classes, this works through the use of a "UrlPart" Typeclass, which defines how to map an arbitrary case class to/from the URL representation.

 The typeclass itself is defined as
 ```scala